zk-secrec/.github/profile/README.md

 Each repository contains a README-file describing the content of the repository, and the instructions of making use of the content.

 The work on ZK-SecreC has mostly been funded by DARPA under contract no. HR0011-20-C-0083.
 The views, opinions, and/or findings expressed are those of the author(s) and should not be interpreted as representing the official views or policies of the Department of Defense or the U.S. Government.
-Additional funding has come from Estonian Research Council (grant no. PRG1780).
+Additional funding has come from Estonian Research Council (grant no. PRG1780), and in part by the European Union (TEADAL, 101070186).
+Views and opinions expressed are, however, those of the author(s) only and do not necessarily reflect those of the European Union.
+Neither the European Union nor the granting authority can be held responsible for them.